Most business owners value views, likes, followers, and a huge email list.

 You don't need to wait for the actual launch to have customers because you already have your pre-order customers.

-Pre-orders result in guaranteed sales for your business.
+Pre-orders result in guaranteed sales for your ecommerce business.
 And guaranteed sales mean guaranteed revenue.

 2. You Can Determine The Demand For Your Products

 With pre-orders, you can also determine the future demand for your products.

 It is easy to predict that customers want your products if all pre-order spots fill in no time.